-James A. Prozzi is a Shareholder in the Pittsburgh, Pennsylvania, office of Jackson Lewis P.C.
+James A. Prozzi is a Principal in the Pittsburgh, Pennsylvania, office of Jackson Lewis P.C.
 He represents management in all aspects of labor and employment law.

 Mr. Prozzi has advised employers in matters such as union organizational campaigns, unfair labor practice charges, employment discrimination law, wage and hour law, labor arbitrations, labor negotiations and wrongful discharge law.
 He is the author of numerous articles and a frequent lecturer on various issues involving labor and employment law before bar association groups, business groups, and college and law students.

 His experience with novel issues in labor and employment law includes litigating leading cases involving the comparable worth claim under federal discrimination law, the definition of joint employer under federal labor law, and the definition of a professional employee under the federal wage and hour law.